 Not only does this help to put them at ease, but it also makes it more likely that they’ll come back with some thoughtful, well-developed answers.
 It gives them a few days to mull over their experiences and come back with some honest feedback, rather than have to come up with something on the spot.

 Keep it casual

 It pays to make exit interviews as relaxed as possible.
-At Charlie, we try to make sure they aren’t held in the office but somewhere more informal, such as a nearby cafe.
+At Charlie, we try to make sure they aren’t held in the office but somewhere more informal, such as a nearby cafe, face-to face if possible.
 This helps to reinforce the idea that this is an amicable, two-way conversation between ex-colleagues, rather than some form of disciplinary.

 If you’re going to run the interview at work, it’s inevitably going to feel like they’re at work.

 One interviewer is always enough.
 You don’t want them to feel like the company is ganging up on them - and as much as you can, let the leaver decide who they’d like to conduct the interview.
 You’ll receive much more honest much more honest feedback and valuable information if the two get on well together.

 That being said, it’s well worth trying to make sure that the interviewer is at least ‘one-remove’ higher than the leaver, rather than their direct line manager.
 There’s a couple of reasons for this.